{} CodeLift

 Laravel + Vue Starter Kit: Docker-verified fork

-We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork with the complete diff on GitHub.
-The finding set matches the React Starter Kit's, by des…
+We took the official laravel/vue-starter-kit (Inertia + Vue 3 + shadcn-vue + Fortify), ran it inside Docker, and published a production-hardened fork.
+Tests go from 40 passed to 44 passed / 151 assertions.
+This article covers the Vue / Ine…

 Pub 2026-04-19 Verified 2026-04-19 Upd 2026-04-19